Scott Shane: Career and education

 In 1995, he and Tom Bowman wrote series of six articles on the National Security Agency.
 This was the first major investigation of the NSA since James Bamford's 1982 book The Puzzle Palace.
 The Baltimore Sun is the home-delivery newspaper for many NSA employees working at its Ft.
 Meade, Maryland, headquarters.

 Apart from his role as a reporter of the news, Shane became part of the news himself for his contact with former CIA officer John Kiriakou, who was sentenced to 30 months in prison on January 25, 2013, after entering into a plea-bargain agreement in which he accepted conviction for violation of one count of the Intelligence Identities Protection Act, in return for all other charges against him by the government being dropped.
 Kiriakou's attorneys had sought to depose Shane (named as "Journalist B" in the indictment) as part of his defense, but withdrew their subpoena to do so.
 The prosecution had contended that Kiriakou had been a source for Shane's 2008 report that named non-covert CIA employee Deuce Martinez as having been an interrogator of Khalid Shaikh Mohammed, the mastermind of the attacks of September 11, 2001, although Martinez did not participate in the extensive pre-questioning waterboarding of "KSM".
 Shane wrote about his relationship with Kiriakou in a rare, first-person account published by The New York Times of a reporter's role in a story involving national security and secrecy.

+Shane left The Times in 2023.
+That same year, in September, his book Flee North, an account of Thomas Smallwood, was published.